wereinse/initial-terraform/README.md

 # Infrastructure as Code for `helium`

 > This repository is used to automatically deploy [helium](https://github.com/retaildevcrews/helium) using [terraform](https://www.hashicorp.com/products/terraform)
->
-> TODO - this isn't really the purpose of helium-iac for our customers.
-This is our internal purpose.
-I think we need both.

 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 ![Terraform Plan](https://github.com/retaildevcrews/helium-iac/workflows/Terraform%20Plan/badge.svg)